 We have a tick elimination service that is guaranteed to eliminate 85-90% of the existing adult ticks in your yard.

-We start with our barrier spray.
-Trained technicians come out every 2-3 weeks and methodically spray our treatment in the areas ticks are most likely to hide.
+We start with our barrier treatment.
+Trained technicians come out every 2-3 weeks and methodically mist our treatment in the areas ticks are most likely to hide.
 It not only kills on contact, it continues to eliminate ticks until the next treatment.